rowingdude/Arduino_Pandemic/README.md

-Here’s a welcoming `README.md` document for your project:

----

 # Arduino_Pandemic

 Welcome to Arduino_Pandemic!
 This project is an open-source initiative aimed at [brief description of the project's purpose or goal].
 Whether you're here to use the project, contribute, or simply explore, we're glad to have you!